What is the OSCAR Subsidy?

 The form covers school holiday child care arrangements and next school term child care arrangements.
 Just print it off, complete your sections (confirming your child care arrangements or advising of any changes) and get your OSCAR programme supervisor to complete their part.

-And if your child is attending multiple OSCAR programmes, you must complete a Declaration form for each one.
+If your child is attending multiple OSCAR programmes, you must complete a declaration form for each one.